• Federal Court

 How are the proceeds of sale distributed?

-If you are the only owner of your home, your secured debts (for example, a mortgage) are paid first out of the sale proceeds.
-The remainder of the sale proceeds are given to the trustee to pay your unsecured debts and trustee fees.
+If you are the sole owner of your home, your secured debts (for example, a mortgage) are paid out first from the sale proceeds.
+The remainder of the sale proceeds are then given to the trustee to pay your unsecured debts and trustee fees and charges.
 Any remaining funds after this distribution will be given back to you.

-If the home is owned by two people, your secured debt (for example, a mortgage) will still be repaid first.
-However, any remaining funds will then be divided in proportion between both co-owners.
+If the home is owned by two or more people, your secured debt (for example, a mortgage) will still be repaid first.
+However, any remaining funds will then be divided in proportion between the co-owners.
 The trustee can then use your portion to pay off your unsecured debts.

 Example

 Mary and Adam own a home valued at $200,000.
-The home is held between Adam (the bankrupt) and Mary (the non-bankrupt co-owner) as joint tenants in equal shares (i.e. 50/50).
+The home is held between Adam (the bankrupt) and Mary (the non-bankrupt co-owner) as joint tenants.

 If there is a mortgage worth $50,000 over the home, the remaining share of equity held between Adam and Mary is $150,000.
 Adam’s share of the equity is half of this, that is, $75,000.
 If the trustee sells the house, they can use that $75,000 to pay Adam’s unsecured creditors.

-However, if the $50,000 mortgage was only in Adam’s name, the final share of the home would be:
+However, Adam and Mary are tenants in common and the $50,000 mortgage was only in Adam’s name, the final share of the home would be:

 Adam: $100,000 – $50,000 = $50,000